Individuals awarded for preserving the past and promoting tourism in the area

 "Black public education in Missouri has had a long history and much of it is representative of broader struggle for equality following the Civil War.
 In 1866, the Missouri legislature passed a law requiring townships to provide free public education for all Missourians between the ages of 5-21.
 Despite being on the books, enforcement of the law was a difficult matter.
 Additionally, communities often provided black public education that had unqualified teachers or unsatisfactory buildings.
 Often times, schools were located in black churches or individual homes.
 The third Sumner School, the one being recognized tonight, was built in 1939 and was a WPA project.
 This new location was in the heart of the black community.
 The school was used until desegregation in 1959.
 Between its life as a school house and its current use as a community center, it was a warehouse for the Guy's Potato Chip Company.
 In 1986, the CCBC purchased the building for $25,000.
 Through a lot of cooperation and hard work, most of which was done by the men of CCBC who were former students of the Sumner School that was once the center of the African-American community, is now a community center for all," Thacher said.

-Page 2 of 3 - The Work in Progress Award was given to Lucy Nichols for her continued work on the Juliet Trigg- Johnson House.
+The Work in Progress Award was given to Lucy Nichols for her continued work on the Juliet Trigg- Johnson House.

 "This residential home, located at 1304 Main Street has long been an overlooked gem in Boonville.
 The residence is known as one of the "twin houses" and was constructed by Dr. William Trig, circa 1857-1860.
 The doctor built two nearly identical houses back to back, this home and 1307 Sixth Street, and presented them to his daughters as wedding gifts.
 The Main Street home was constructed first followed by the Sixth Street property.
 These homes are some of the earliest examples of Gothic Revival residential structures in Boonville and one of a few of this architectural style still standing today.
 Juliet Trigg and her husband moved out of the home in 1883.
 Lucy Nichols purchased the home in 2011 and has begun restoring and maintaining the home.
 Nichols made an immediate and impactful statement, simply by cleaning the ivy and plants off the structure, so the property is once again visible from Main Street.
 We want to thank Ms. Nichols for all the work she has done and are looking forward to the finished project- it will truly be a beautiful gem," she said.